devkodama/PACS-Assistant/README.md

 ## Introduction

-PACS Assistant helps Agfa Enterprise Imaging (EI), PowerScribe, and Epic function work together more seamlessly and efficiently.
+PACS Assistant helps you work with Agfa Enterprise Imaging (EI), PowerScribe, and Epic more seamlessly and efficiently.
 PACS Assistant has many features which are described below.
+Some features are:

+* Single sign on - Log onto VPN and start EI, Powerscribe, and Epic with minimal effort
+* Window management - Remember window layouts, automatically dismiss popup messages
+* Focus following - Always keep the window under the mouse active
+* Viewport activation for EI - Reduce unnecessary clicks
+* New hotkeys - Toggle microphone, go to next field, sign report, click lock for image scrolling, show comparison report, and more
+* Microphone on/off - Automatically turn on the microphone when opening a new report
+* Mouse jiggler - Keep the Windows screensaver from activating

 PACS Assistant is highly customizable--most of its features can be selectively enabled or disabled from the Settings page.

 ## How to use

 In the Documents folder on your computer, create a folder named PACS Assistant and copy the file PACS Assistant.exe into it.
-Doubleclick PACS Assistant.exe to run it.
+Doubleclick PACS Assistant.exe to run.

 The first time you run PACS Assistant, you'll need to enter your PACS username and password.
 On home workstations, PACS Assistant will remember your username and password so you don't have to enter them again.
-On hospital workstations, for security reasons PACS Assistant will remember your username but not your password.
+On hospital workstations, for security reasons PACS Assistant will remember your username and settings but not your password.

 > ℹ️ Your stored username and password are protected by your Windows login credentials.
 Anyone who knows your Windows login can access your stored username and password.

 ## Single sign on

-On home workstations, PACS Assistant can start the VPN and start EI, Powerscribe, and Epic with minimal input.
+On home workstations, PACS Assistant can start the VPN and start EI, Powerscribe, and Epic with minimal supervision.
 To begin, click on the **Power** button, wait a few seconds, and enter a one time passcode from the Authenticate app on your mobile phone.
 The rest happens automatically.

-On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic, but you will have to enter your password the first time you use PACS Assistant.
+On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic, but you will have to enter your password when you start PACS Assistant.
 Your password is not stored for security reasons.

 ## Window management

+[nb current version is buggy, desktops don't always restore.]

-PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up. [nb current version is slightly buggy, EI desktop doesn't always restore.]
+PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up.
+In PACS Assistant, go to the Window Manager tab.
+Arrange your EI, PowerScribe, Epic, and Epic Chat windows as you like.
+Then click Remember window positions.

-PACS Assistant can automatically dismiss selected popup messages, such as the PowerScribe, EI, or Epic confirmation messages.
+PACS Assistant can automatically dismiss selected popup messages such as PowerScribe, EI, or Epic confirmation messages.

 ## Focus following

-PACS Assistant treats EI, PowerScribe, and Epic as though they were unified instead of being separate applications.
+PACS Assistant treats EI, PowerScribe, and Epic as though they were a single unified application instead of separate applications.
 PACS Assistant watches your mouse and keeps the appropriate application window in focus.
-You don't need to click on each application to switch focus.
+You don't need to click to switch focus.

 In most cases, key presses are transmitted to the window which has focus.
 However, when appropriate, some keys may be transmitted to a different window or application.